OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_emailnotifications.md

 ## 2. Customize Platform Notifications

 You can customize lists "Export as CSV" feature notifications.
-To do that, create a Text Template for the Subject and other to the Body.
+To do that, create a [Text Template](/omnia3_modeler_texttemplates.html) for the Subject and other to the Body.

 You will be receiving the Link (as _DownloadLink_) in the Text Template Data parameters.

+*Note: Use this feature to send emails in a user language.
+Create a Text Template and use the Language Texts.*

 ### How to customize the Export CSV Notification subject?